 3. Get to know the restaurant's clientele

-An analysis of the type of clientele will allow you to infer what the restaurant’s peak hours are or the average spend per head.
+An analysis of the type of clientele while deciding how to take over a restaurant will allow you to infer what the itspeak hours are or the average spend per head.

 The restaurant’s ambiance is also a crucial element to take into consideration.
 If you’re situated close to a university campus, for example, you’ll need to think about how you can entice students to eat at your place, by perhaps setting cheap prices or offering a fast service.